tuanphung/SmartTableView/README.md

 LazyTableView only accept LazyTableViewCellProcotol because it require some methods.
 So your UITableViewCell must implement LazyTableViewCellProcotol.<br />
 However, you don't need implement all, some methods already have default implementation.

 `By default, your cell Identifier is same to class name.
-If you use XIB to layout cell, you have to set Identifier is same to class name`
+If you use XIB to layout cell, you have to set Identifier is your class name.`

 ```swift
 class RestaurantTableViewCell: UITableViewCell {